 A common concern for any presenter is knowing if they have enough content or too much in their presentation.
-The Rehearse Timings features in Microsoft PowerPoint provides a quick and simple way to rehearse your presentation and gauge if your content needs more detail or you need to reduce it.
-When presenting at conferences or workshops, I have always had an allocated duration that my presentation would run for.
-I don’t want to have to much content which may cause me to rush through it, but I also don’t want to get through the details too quickly and finish way too early.
+The Rehearse Timings feature in Microsoft PowerPoint provides a quick and simple way to rehearse the timing of your presentation.
+This helps to gauge if your content needs more detail or you need to reduce it.
+When presenting, I have always had an allocated duration that my presentation would run for.
+I don’t want to have too much content which may cause me to rush, but I also don’t want to get through the details too quickly and finish too early.

 To use rehearse timings in PowerPoint 2016, follow these steps:

 - Open the presentation you wish to work on or create a new Blank Presentation and add some sample content

 - Select Slide Show > Rehearse Timings